rasoulmosavat/battleships-php-ajax/README.md

 Hi,

-This video shows how the designed game "BattleShips" works.
+This video shows how the designed game "BattleShips" works.<br>
-This game is implemented with Laravel framework.
+This game is implemented with Laravel framework.<br>
-In this game, the following languages and libraries are used.
+In this game, the following languages and libraries are used.<br>
-PHP and Ajax are used to communicate with the server, and HTML, CSS, JavaScript, jQuery and Bootstrap have been used to design the game.
+1- PHP and Ajax are used to communicate with the server. <br>
+2- HTML, CSS, JavaScript, jQuery and Bootstrap have been used to design the game.<br>

-To see how the game works, use the link below https://youtu.be/_W0Ky5yCRBg
+To see how the game works, use the link below.<br>
+https://youtu.be/_W0Ky5yCRBg